vermiculus/se-blackjack/README.md

  * Developer
  * Quality Assurance

-For intangible reasons that are innately obvious, we should all be taking on the roles of *Developer* and *Quality Assurance*.
+For intangible reasons that seem innately obvious, we should all be taking on the roles of *Developer* and *Quality Assurance*.
-However, Sean barely has a working knowledge of the game itself, so the SME is not his cup of tea.

 Since we all know our skills and talents, let's fill in the roles we would be comfortable fulfilling.
 (Note that we will all be taking on multiple roles, and not all roles we say we are okay with doing will be our actual roles.)